Posted on Leave a comment

 I chose the Tui design and winding count because of its strong clear signal.
 The bass strings need to have a big clear chime if they’re going to be lowered an octave.
 I don’t want them to sound mushy or undefined.

-Once they were wound I potted them in hot wax to prevent micro-phonic feedback.
 It’s turning out to be a really cute little 2 String Pickup.

 2 string strat pickup by MrGlyns PIckups